 My villa felt warm and inviting.
 The little details made all the difference in the world…things like the fresh, aromatic smell of the soap, and even the soft, oversized bath towels!
 I never realized a towel could smell so good.
 Bedding feels luxurious and inviting as well.

-Another thing I loved is the craftsmanship of all the furniture on the property–it’s all locally sourced, or made directly on the property!
+Another thing I loved is the craftsmanship of all the furniture in the rooms and around the property–it’s all locally sourced, or made directly on site!

 These views are my favorite part about being in El Nido.
 The daytime shot was taken directly from the resort restaurant, I believe.
 The sunset shot was taken at a nice secluded spot about 10 minutes north up the beach.
 You just need to keep trekking along the beach until the sunset comes into view.

-Sorry if I can’t stop gushing about this place.
+Sorry if I can’t stop gushing about The Nest El Nido.
 I guess I left a little piece of myself there.
-I love everything about it–the story, the people who run it, and the neighborhood it’s situated in.
+I love everything about it–the story, the people who run it, and the neighborhood it’s

-I’m not the only one, apparently they are already booked solid for months out, and it's not even completely finished yet!
+situated in.
+I’m not the only one, apparently they are already booked solid for months out, and at the time of this writing, it's not even completely finished yet!

 Yes, it goes without saying that you should book as far in advance as you can.
 Enjoy this little piece of paradise, and please send the family my best!